Digital-Peak/DPDocker/tests/README.md

 ## Execute
 To run the extension tests, execute the following command:

-`./run-system-tests.sh extension [test]`
+`./run-system-tests.sh --EXTENSION extension [--TEST test]`

 Example

-`./run-system-tests.sh Foo tests/acceptance/views/ArticleViewCest.php:canSeeUploadFormInArticle`
+`./run-system-tests.sh --EXTENSION Foo --TEST tests/acceptance/views/ArticleViewCest.php:canSeeUploadFormInArticle`

 The test attribute is optional.
 If it is set then only this test is executed, otherwise the whole extension.